 Gastrointestinal disorders: Several nutrients, including amino acids, calcium, magnesium, phosphorous, and vitamins D and K, are important for bone health.
 Diseases of the stomach and intestines can lead to bone disease when they impair absorption of these nutrients.
 In such cases, treatment for bone loss may include taking supplements to replenish these nutrients.

 Hypercalciuria: Hypercalciuria is a disorder that causes too much calcium to be lost through the urine, which makes the calcium unavailable for building bone.
-Patients with hypercalciuria should talk to their doctor about having a BMD test and, if bone density is low, discuss treatment options.
+Patients with hypercalciuria should talk to their doctor about having a bone mineral density (BMD) test and, if bone density is low, discuss treatment options.

-Immobilization: Weight-bearing exercise is essential for maintaining healthy bones.
+Immobilization: Weight-bearing activity is essential for maintaining healthy bones.
 Without it, bone density may decline rapidly.
 Prolonged bed rest (following fractures, surgery, spinal cord injuries, or illness) or immobilization of some part of the body often results in significant bone loss.
-It is crucial to resume weight-bearing exercise (such as walking, jogging, dancing, and lifting weights) as soon as possible after a period of prolonged bed rest.
+It is crucial to resume weight-bearing activities (such as walking, jogging, and dancing) as soon as possible after a period of prolonged bed rest.
 If this is not possible, you should work with your doctor to minimize other risk factors for osteoporosis.

 It is increasingly common for women to be diagnosed with osteoporosis or low bone mass using a BMD test, often at midlife when doctors begin to watch for signs of bone loss.
 In men, however, the diagnosis is often not made until a fracture occurs or a man complains of back pain and sees his doctor.
 This makes it especially important for men to inform their doctors about risk factors for developing osteoporosis, loss of height or change in posture, a fracture, or sudden back pain.